Characters in As You Like It: Adam

-he is the image and 'memory of old Sir Rowland'.
-He places all the savings of his thrifty life and faces all unknown perils to save the life of the young master from the clutches of the cruel brother.
-Thus Adam has the 'soul of a servant to him'.
+Adam is the old faithful servant of the family of Sir Rowland de Boys, who accompanies Orlando into the Forest of Arden.

 Dennis

 He is a servant in the household of Oliver de Boys.

 Country folk in the Forest of Arden

 Phoebe

 A shepherdess who is in love with Ganymede who is really Rosalind in disguise.
 At the same time Silvius (another shepherd) who is madly in love with Phoebe tries to get her to love him back.

 Silvius

 Silvius is a young shepherd who represents the romantic lover.
 He is madly in love with Phoebe, a rural girl who does not return his love.
-Throughout the play, Silvius behaves like a love-sick youth, pining away for Phoebe.
-He commits many follies and performs many ridiculous actions; even threatening to commit suicide if his love is not returned.

-Silvius is a typical dejected, petrarchian lover who has no self-respect.
-Phoebe treats him in an indifferent manner and exploits him to acquire the love of Ganymede whom she loves.
-She constantly rebukes and insults Silvius, yet he longs for her love.
+Throughout the play, she constantly rebukes and insults Silvius.
 Rosalind feels sympathy for him and scolds him for having become a 'tame snake' because of his passion for Phoebe.
 Finally, he marries Phoebe with the clever manipulation of Rosalind.

 Audrey

 Audrey is a homely and ignorant shepherd girl.
 Touchstone introduces her to the Duke as 'a poor virgin, sir, an ill-favoured thing, sir, but mine own'.
-She is attracted by the courtly manners and wit of Touchstone and Touchstone probably discovers in her rich honesty.
+She is attracted by the courtly manners and wit of Touchstone.
 Their love is a parody of the romantic love of the hero and the heroine of the play.